rhythmjain18-adobe/ff-services-docs/src/pages/indesign-apis/index.md

 - [Data Merge API](./api/datamerge.md) - Creates multiple document variations from CSV data and an InDesign file.
 - [Rendition API](./api/rendition.md) -  Creates renditions of a file in either PNG, JPG, or PDF format.
 - [Custom Capabilities API](./api/capabilities.md) - Perform almost any InDesign task using a custom script.
 With this API you can submit and execute custom capabilites.
 This is currently in beta.
+- [Status API](./api/status.md) - Checks the latest status of an executed script for any InDesign API.